 Figure 7.10: Open loop versus closed loop drug administration.
 Comparison between drug administration using a sequence of doses versus continuously monitoring the concentrations and adjusting the dosage continuously.
-In each case, the concentration is (approximately) maintained at the desired level, but the closed loop system has substantially less variability in drug concentration. to the imaginary axis.
-In the case when multiple eigenvalues pairs are the same distance to the imaginary axis, a second criterion is to look at the relative damping of the system modes.
-We define the damping ratio for a complex eigenvalue λ as $$\zeta = \frac{-\mathrm{Re}\,\lambda}{|\lambda|}.$$ Given multiple complex conjugate pairs with the same real part, the dominant pair will the set with the lowest damping ratio.
-Assuming that a system is stable, the dominant pair of eigenvalues tends to be the most important element of the response.
-To see this, assume that we have a system in Jordan form with a simple Jordan block corresponding to the dominant pair of eigenvalues: $$\frac{dz}{dt} = \begin{pmatrix} \lambda & & & \\ & \lambda^ & & \\ & & J_2 & \\ & & & \ddots & \\ & & & & J_k \end{pmatrix} z + Bu, \qquad y = Cz.$$ (Note that the state z may be complex because of the Jordan transformation.)
+In each case, the concentration is (approximately) maintained at the desired level, but the closed loop system has substantially less variability in drug concentration. pair of eigenvalues:

+$$\frac{dz}{dt} = \begin{pmatrix} \lambda & & & & \\ & \lambda^ & & & \\ & & J_2 & & \\ & & & \ddots & \\ & & & & J_k \end{pmatrix} z + Bu, \qquad y = Cz.$$ (Note that the state z may be complex because of the Jordan transformation.)
 The response of the system will be a linear combination of the responses from each of the individual Jordan subsystems.
-As we see from Figure 7.8, for $\zeta < 1$ the subsystem with the slowest response is precisely the one with the whose eigenvalues are closest to the imaginary axis.
+As we see from Figure 7.8, for $\zeta < 1$ the subsystem with the slowest response is precisely the one with eigenvalues closest to the imaginary axis.
 Hence, when we add the responses from each of the individual subsystems, it is the dominant pair of eigenvalues that will be the primary factor after the initial transients due to the other terms in the solution die out.
-While this simple analysis does not always hold (e.g., if some non-dominant STATE FEEDBACK terms have larger coefficients because of the particular form of the system), it is often the case that the dominant eigenvalues determine the (step) response of the system.
+While this simple analysis does not always hold (e.g., if some non-dominant terms have larger coefficients because of the particular form of the system), it is often the case that the dominant eigenvalues determine the (step) response of the system.
 The only formal requirement for eigenvalue assignment is that the system be reachable.
 In practice there are many other constraints because the selection of eigenvalues has a strong effect on the magnitude and rate of change of the control signal.
 Large eigenvalues will in general require large control signals as well as fast changes of the signals.
 The capability of the actuators will therefore impose constraints on the possible location of closed loop eigenvalues.
 These issues will be discussed in depth in Chapters 12-14.
 We illustrate some of the main ideas using the balance system as an example.